ItsAAR0N/Hand-Gesture-Recognition/README.md

 # ELEC4342 Embedded Machine Learning Final Project

-Sign Language Hand/Gesture Recognition on Raspberry Pi Using MNIST dataset
+Sign Language Hand/Gesture Recognition on Raspberry Pi

 This is the place where the primary source code will be located and any helpful and relevant documents, useful links etc., will all be stored here at an appropriate time.